ST0507-ades/keyval-store/README.md

 1. Setup `.env` file.

-    Create a new file `.env` with the following content:
+    Create a new file `.env` in the root directory with the following content:

     ```
     DATABASE_URL=<DATABASE_URL>